ATerskin/p0/groupme-bot/README.md

    'Content-Type: application/json' "https://api.groupme.com/v3/bots?token=(YOUR ACCESS TOKEN)"
    ```
    - Access token can be found in the link above ^
-4. Create a .env file with this template:
+4. Create a .env file with this template and fill out the corresponding fields:
    ```bash
    BOT_ID=""
    GROUP_ID=""